Popular real estate near Savannah, GA (City Center)

 Home and apartment vacancy rates are 8.8% in Savannah City Center.
 NeighborhoodScout analysis shows that this rate is lower than 52.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.Notable & Unique Neighborhood Characteristics

-In addition, the Savannah City Center neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Savannah City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
 The Savannah City Center neighborhood also has a greater percentage of children living in poverty (90.2%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.